prince-111/prince-111/README.md

 ### Hi there, I'm Prince👦,
-A Full Stack Web developer🎯 from India.
+A Fronted Developer 🎯 from India.

 - 👨‍💻 Full Stack MERN Developer.
 - 📚 What do I believe?
 Jack of all, Master of some.